lucca-miorelli/lucca-miorelli/README.md

 ## Hi there 👋 I'm <a href="https://www.linkedin.com/in/lucca-miorelli/" target="blank">Lucca</a>

-Data Engineer and MLOps @ Poatek.
+Data Engineer @ Poatek.
 Sports lover, but also talks about Machine Learning 🤖, Python 🐍, and D&A in general 💻.

 - 🏡 From: Brazil 🇧🇷
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/lucca-miorelli/), [Medium](https://medium.com/@lucca.miorelli)